Bob-hyb/blog/pages/about/index.md

 * Implementing several user-level device drivers.

 ## Research
 Since Feb 2022, I have been working on a new resource isolation technology for serverless computing.
-Related works in this area include Amazon's Firecracker (NSDI 20), Google's gVisor and FAASM (ATC 21), etc. Designing and implementing a new resource isolation technology to overcome the shortcomings of existing technologies is my goal.
+Related works in this area include Amazon's Firecracker (NSDI 20), Google's gVisor and FAASM (ATC 21), etc. Designing and implementing a new resource isolation technology that addresses the shortcomings of existing technologies is my goal.

 ## Teaching
 #### CS1501 Programming - Ideas and Methods (for undergraduates)